pedro-w/nav-demo/README.markdown

 matching sequence of filenames.
 Navigable is a special protocol in that it can be implemented by metadata on an object.
 An implementation of nav is set on the sequence of filenames, which, when called, returns the corresponding `Path`.
-In other words, it is defined like (where `paths` is closed over from the surrounding scope.)
+In other words, it is defined as
+follows: (where `paths` is closed over from the surrounding scope.)

     (defn nav [context index value] (get paths index))